Lifailon/lazyjournal/README.md

 ### Remote mode

-Access to logs on a remote machine is supported using standard ssh options, for example:
+Supports access to logs on a remote system (no client installation required).

+Standard `ssh` options are used to configure the connection (passed as a single argument in quotes), for example:

 ```bash
 lazyjournal --ssh "lifailon@192.168.3.101 -p 22"